Hiring a car in New Zealand - what you need to know

 The largest towns and most popular tourist attractions in New Zealand can be reached via public bus or shuttles.
 However, buses can be slow, expensive, and have limited timetables.

 Hop-on, hop-off bus passes can make life easier, as this will give you access to private bus networks that reach more specific destinations.
 But you will still be restricted to the stops within the bus network.

 To experience all of the off-the-beaten-track destinations, you can book a group tour that ticks off the main sights you want to see.
 However, tours have some of the same limitations as public transport – you’ll have to stick to a schedule and only go to set destinations.

 Many backpackers resort to hitchhiking as an alternative way to travel New Zealand without a car.
 Hitchhiking gives you more freedom, but it’s not entirely safe and you face a lot of uncertainty – you could find yourself waiting by the side of the road for hours in cold or wet weather.

-Ultimately, renting a car gives you the greatest amount of freedom, flexibility, and safety.
+Ultimately, a rental car in NZ gives you the greatest amount of freedom, flexibility, and safety.
 If you only have a limited amount of time and a lot of things you want to see, a rental car will be essential.

 WHAT TYPES OF CAR CAN YOU RENT IN NEW ZEALAND?

 You'll find all types of cars available to rent in New Zealand.
 Choosing a car usually comes down to price and space.
 The number of people and bags, plus the length of your trip, are the deciding factors when comparing vehicles.